What is Dysnomia?

 - resource notebooks or cue cards to be used during exams

 - open book or take home exams

 - multiple choice and true-false frames in exams

-- teacher use of multiple choice during oral questioning in the classroom
+- multiple choice during oral questioning in the classroom

-- teachers should avoid putting the student on the spot
+- avoid putting the student on the spot

 - teachers could cue the child with